 When Headteacher, DSL or DDSLs leave the school and other staff are appointed, they will ensure that all Operation Encompass log-in details are shared with the new Headteacher/Key Adults and that the new member of staff will undertake the Operation Encompass online training.

-Appendix 6: Managing Allegations and Concerns
+Appendix 6: Managing Allegations and Concerns Policy Exemplar (coming September 2024)

-NOTE: An exemplar policy is currently in draft and will be available for September 2024 to support Section 11 within this model policy.
+An exemplar is currently in draft and will be available for September 2024 to support Section 11 within this model policy.